The Product Roadmap Explained

 • Enable stakeholder collaboration, engagement and alignment

-• Facilitate greater discussions and higher-level planning
+• Facilitate discussion and higher-level planning

-Enables easy handover and continuity
+Easy handover and continuity

-Clearer accountability over core tasks
+Clear accountability over core tasks

 Facilitates strategic planning